macaw-cad/sxa-umbrella/readme.md

 In a few simple steps, you can get up and running with SXA Umbrella:

 1. Get a Sitecore 9.3 environment with SXA enabled
+2. Create an empty theme `DMP`:
+   1. Right-click on `/sitecore/media library/Themes`: Insert > Insert from template
+   2. Select `/sitecore/templates/Foundation/Experience Accelerator/Theming/Theme`
+3. Install the Grid package `DMP Bootstrap 4 Grid-1.0.zip` as show-cased by [Barend Emmerzaal](https://barendemmerzaal.com/) in the video [Custom Sitecore SXA Bootstrap Grid implementation](https://www.youtube.com/watch?v=vMbr4OdJ2Xg)
-2. Create a tenant `DMP` with a site `DMP Site` (DMP stands for Digital Marketing Platform)
+4. Create a tenant `DMP Tenant` (DMP stands for Digital Marketing Platform)
+5. Create a site `DMP Site` with the theme `Themes/DMP` and grid `DMP Bootstrap 4`
-3. Navigate to https://github.com/macaw-interactive/sxa-umbrella, and download a zip file with the latest code
+6. Navigate to https://github.com/macaw-interactive/sxa-umbrella, and download a zip file with the latest code
-4. Unzip the downloaded zip file into a convenient folder for your front-end code
+7. Unzip the downloaded zip file into a convenient folder for your front-end code
-5. On the Sitecore server open `PathToInstance/Website/App_Config/Include/z.Feature.Overrides` (in previous version of Sitecore it can be `<PathToInstance/Website>/App_Config/Include/Feature`) folder and remove `.disabled` from the `z.SPE.Sync.Enabler.Gulp.config.disabled` file
+8. On the Sitecore server open `<PathToInstance/Website>/App_Config/Include/z.Feature.Overrides` (in previous version of Sitecore it can be `<PathToInstance/Website>/App_Config/Include/Feature`) folder and remove `.disabled` from the `z.SPE.Sync.Enabler.Gulp.config.disabled` file.
+   - If you work with a normal installation, it is in a folder like `C:\inetpub\wwwroot\UmbrellaCorpsc.dev.local`
+   - If you use Docker I'm not sure where to find the file (please let me know - Docker will not work on my machine!)
-6. Switch to the front-end code folder
+9. Switch to the front-end code folder
-7. Update the `config/config.json` file to reflect your Sitecore server and credentials
+10. Update the `config/config.json` file to reflect your Sitecore server and credentials
-8. Open the front-end code folder with the command-line
+11. Open the front-end code folder with the command-line
-9. Run `npm install` (*node.js and npm should be already installed*)
+12. Run `npm install` (*node.js and npm should be already installed*)
-10. Configure the `metadata.json` file with the GUID of the site to deploy to
+13. Configure the `metadata.json` file with the GUID of the site to deploy to (select `/sitecore/content/DMP Tenant/DMP Site` and copy the `Item ID`)
-11. Run `npm run build-deploy-watch` to kickstart the whole process
+14. Run `npm run build-deploy-watch` to kickstart the whole process

 # SXA Umbrella folder structure